PRATAP-KUMAR/first-capstone-project/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to Microverse for such a good assignment

 ## 📝 License